srinivasmohan/onepower_aws/README.md

 Resources and Providers
 =======================

-This cookbook provides the following:
+This cookbook provides two resources and corresponding providers.

 `ebs_volume.rb`
 -------------